e-koch/FilFinder/docs/old_tutorial.rst

 Old FilFinder Tutorial
 ======================

-.. warning:: This tutorial is for older versions of FilFinder.
+.. warning:: This tutorial is for older versions of FilFinder. `fil_finder_2d` is deprecated and will be removed in the next release.
 Please see the updated tutorials.

 The main FilFinder algorithm is implemented in the ``fil_finder_2D`` class.
 This tutorial goes through the steps to run the entire algorithm.